P1100/Virtual-Labs/README.md

 # Virtual Labs
-This is a didactical project, made for the Internet Applications course (2020).
+This is a didactical learning project, made for the Internet Applications course (2020).
 It is a web app for handling university courses, teams, students and all their assignments/laboratories.
+Is it kept up to date

 ## Technologies
 - [Java SE 11 LTS - JDK](https://docs.oracle.com/en/java/javase/11/index.html)